It is contracted and spread by a virus, which is a parasite that needs a living body to reproduce.

-The main difference that the patient needs to understand with viral conjunctivitis is that antibiotics will not be prescribed as they will simply be of no use.
-They could actually cause harm as overuse can cause a significant allergic reaction to the preservatives found in bottled eye drops.
+The main difference that the patient needs to understand with viral conjunctivitis is that antibiotics will not be prescribed as they will be of no use.
+They could cause harm as overuse can cause a significant allergic reaction to the preservatives found in bottled eye drops.

 Causes of Viral Conjunctivitis

-There is really only one cause, coming into contact with someone who transmits the virus.
+There is only one cause, coming into contact with someone who transmits the virus.
 It is spread through coughing, touching, or sneezing.
 Transmission may not be direct but may come from measles or the common flu.

-Pink eyes are often the first indicator; the eyes are excessively watery and a discharge that is most noticeable in the morning.
+Pink eyes are often the first indicator; the eyes are excessively watery and have a discharge that is most noticeable in the morning.

 Those infected with conjunctivitis will have a pink eye, accompanied by itching, stinging, burning, irritation, pain, roughness, scabs, and sensitivity to light.

 The appearance and appearance of your eye will help you determine what type of pink eye you have contracted.
 Viral conjunctivitis is usually present in only one eye (before sometimes spreading to the other), which will be excessively watery and sensitive to light.
 The eyelids may crust over.

 Differences in symptoms between viral and bacterial conjunctivitis